mui/mui-x/docs/data/date-pickers/validation/validation.md

 :::warning
 `shouldDisableMonth` only prevents the selection of disabled months on the `day` and `month` views.
-For performance reasons, when rendering the `year` view, we are not calling the callback for every month of each year to see which one should be disabled.
+For performance reasons—when rendering the `year` view—we are not calling the callback for every month of each year to see which one should be disabled.

 If you know that all months of some years are disabled, you can provide the [`shouldDisableYear`](#disable-specific-years) prop to disable them in the `year` view.
 :::